Italian Church (Bucharest)

 The Italian Church of the Most Holy Redeemer (Biserica Italiană "Preasfântul Mântuitor") is a Roman Catholic church located in Bucharest, Romania, at 28 Nicolae Bălcescu Boulevard.

 The Lombard Romanesque red brick edifice was built between 1915–1916 and consecrated by bishop Raymond Netzhammer in 1916.
-Owned by the Italian government, it is surrounded by apartment blocks.
-Services are held daily in Romanian at 6 PM, and on Sundays, in Polish at 9 AM, Romanian at 10 AM, Italian at 11 AM.
+It is owned by the Italian government and surrounded by apartment blocks.
+Services are held in Romanian, Polish, and Italian.